-The LCMS began work in Sierra Leone in 1983.
-LCMS World Mission was forced to evacuate this field in February 1995 because of civil war.
-At that time, LCMS World Mission supported work among the Kono, Mende, and Krio peoples.
+The Lutheran Church—Missouri Synod began work in Sierra Leone in 1983.
+The LCMS was forced to evacuate this field in February 1995 because of civil war.
+At that time, the LCMS supported work among the Kono, Mende, and Krio peoples.
 The primary work was evangelism and leadership training.
 There was also a rural healthcare program.
 During the war, national leaders ministered to members and started work among refugees abroad.

 Currently, the LCMS works with the Evangelical Lutheran Church in Sierra Leone (ELCSL).
 From 2004 until their retirement in 2010, an LCMS missionary couple was assigned to work in the area on agricultural and humanitarian aid projects.

-LCMS World Relief and Human Care first supported mercy projects in Sierra Leone in 1986, by helping several thousand farmers transport produce to market.
-Later projects included instruction in tailoring and soap making, support for families affected by civil unrest, provisions for refugees returning home, emergency medical fund and agricultural training and support.
+The LCMS first supported mercy projects in Sierra Leone in 1986 by helping several thousand farmers transport produce to market.
+Later projects included instruction in tailoring and soap making, support for families affected by civil unrest, provisions for refugees returning home, emergency medical fund, and agricultural training and support.